rbpollock/labboNetwork/docs/interfaces/icolonynetwork.md

 ### ▸ `addSkill(uint256 _parentSkillId):uint256 _skillId`

 Adds a new skill to the domain or local skills tree, under skill `_parentSkillId`.
-Any colony is allowed to add a local skill and which is associated with a new domain via `IColony.addDomain`.
+Any colony is allowed to add a local skill and which is associated with a new domain via `ILabbo.addDomain`.

 *Note: Errors if the parent skill does not exist or if this is called by an unauthorised sender.*